Applying for jobs

 Answer on point

-It may seem self-explanatory, but sometimes silly things happen.
-Perhaps nerves kick in.
-You talk fast, or you waffle.
+It may seem self-explanatory, but sometimes nerves kick in.
+Maybe you talk fast, or you waffle.
 And before you know it, you’ve headed off at a tangent to what was being asked.

 If it’s really not clear what the hiring manager is driving at, ask them.
-For example, if they say, “Tell me about yourself”.
-What does that mean?
-Do they want to know about your values, your upbringing – just your work history?
-Or something else?
+For example, if they say, “Tell me about yourself”, what does that mean?
+Do they want to know about you as a person – or just your work history?

 Team fit